ckanz/reactd3-london-pollution/README.md

 ### Description

 This project creates a simple line chart showing the monthly average roadside air quality levels in London.
-This chart has been created using the [react-d3 framework](https://github.com/react-d3).
+This chart has been created in 2017 using the [react-d3 framework](https://github.com/react-d3).
 The source of the data is the [London Datastore](https://data.london.gov.uk/dataset/london-average-air-quality-levels).
-The app is hosted online [here](http://london-pollution.clemens-anzmann.com/).

 ![screenshot](https://github.com/ckanz/reactd3-london-pollution/blob/master/screenshot.png?raw=true)